 Details about your:

 We collect and process the above data only where it is strictly necessary to do so in order to deliver the travel service that you have purchased.
 Furthermore, we will only collect and process the above special categories of sensitive personal data where you have provided us with your explicit consent to do so.
 You are not under any obligation to consent to us processing your sensitive personal data.
-However, without your consent, we won’t be able to make the necessary arrangements to provide the travel services that you have booked or are attempting to book.
-As a result, if you do not provide your consent, we will be unable to proceed with your booking.
+However, without your consent, we won’t be able to make the necessary arrangements to provide the travel services that you have booked or are attempting to book or amend.
+As a result, if you do not provide your consent, we will be unable to proceed with your booking or amendment.
 If you are happy to consent to our use of your sensitive personal data, you will also be able to withdraw your consent at any time.
 However, as this will prevent us from providing the travel service you have booked, we will be required to treat any withdrawal of consent as a cancellation of your booking and the cancellations in clause 1 of our Booking Terms and Conditions /booking-conditions will become payable.
 If you fail to provide personal data Where we need to collect personal data by law or under the terms of a contract we have with you and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into, with you.
 In other words, where we require details from you in order to provide you with your chosen travel services, if you do not provide us with the necessary details then we will not be able to provide the services you have booked or are attempting to book.
 In this case, depending upon when you fail to provide the necessary data, we may either not be able to process your booking or we may have to cancel your booking, in which case we will treat this as a ‘cancellation by you’ in accordance with our Booking Terms and Conditions /booking-conditions.
 We will notify you if we are unable to process a booking or are required to cancel a booking for this reason.

 We use different methods to collect data from and about you including through: